labstructbioinf/pLM-BLAST/examples/README.md

-# Analysis of Nostoc punctiforme PCC 73102 Bacterial Proteome Using Homology Search Program
+# Analysis of Nostoc punctiforme PCC 73102 Bacterial Proteome Using pLM-BLAST

 ## Introduction
 In this report, we describe the analysis of the proteome of the bacterium Nostoc punctiforme PCC 73102 using the pLM-BLAST.
 We utilize a tool that allows us to identify protein homologs in the sequences of this bacterium.